maximusg/Python_Game/README.md

 # GameShazy
-Game developed in pygame for Intermediate Programming
+Vertical Scroller Game developed after the popular arcade game "Raiden".
+This game will start off in space like environment, and eventually get more complicated as the game continues.
+Developed in pygame.